savebe/savebe.github.io/_projects/axi5-orbit-project.md

 AXI5 ORBIT is a **5-axis FDM printer** developed and built as part of our bachelor thesis at ZHAW.

-The project combines mechanical design, electronics, control engineering and firmware development into one complete mechatronic system.
+The project covered the development of the machine from the **initial concept to a fully functional prototype**, combining mechanical design, electronics, control engineering and firmware development into one complete mechatronic system.

 In addition to the conventional X, Y and Z movements, the build platform can **tilt around the A-axis and continuously rotate around the C-axis**.
 This allows the orientation between the nozzle and the printed part to change and creates a platform for experimenting with **multi-axis and non-planar FDM printing**.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">